Vicorin/Blindest-Dungeon/README.md

 * I opens the trinket inventory where you can equip trinkets to heroes or sell the ones you don't want.
 * E to embark, opening the expedition planning screen so you can set off on your next quest.

+### Building Shortcuts

+From within the list of Hamlet locations or an open building screen, you can use the following keys to open a location directly.

+* A: Abbey
+ B: Blacksmith
+* C: Stagecoach
+* D: Districts
+* L: Guild
+* M: Ancestor's Memoirs
+* S: Sanitarium
+* T: Tavern
+* V: Survivalist
+* W: Nomad Wagon
+* Y: Graveyard
+* Z: Butcher's Circus

 ### Building Screens

 Most buildings are organized into rows and columns.
 You'll learn what each building does as you unlock them, but the controls for each will be the same.